 Take select Frederick Community College (FCC) courses at your Frederick County Public Schools (FCPS) high school or at the Career and Technology Center (CTC).
 Earn your high school diploma and college credits from FCC simultaneously.

 High school students in this program take FCC courses at their high school during the regular school day.
-These are college level, credit-bearing courses taught by FCPS teachers.
+These are college level, credit-bearing courses taught by FCPS teachers who are credentialed to teach college-level courses.
 Available courses vary by school; talk to your counselor to see what is offered at your FCPS high school.
 High School Based courses are free for all FCPS students.

 What is Dual Enrollment: High School Based?